The Department of

-Atmospheric Science at SDMines has a rich history of
+Atmospheric and Environmental Sciences at SDSM&T has a rich history of

 on weather modification and hail damage research.